QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 * an event of one element (singleton) is called an elementary event
-* events that's can't happens simultaneously are called incompatible/disjoints/mutually exclusive events ([wiki](https://fr.wikipedia.org/wiki/%C3%89v%C3%A9nements_incompatibles))
+* events that's can't happen simultaneously are called incompatible/disjoints/mutually exclusive events ([wiki](https://fr.wikipedia.org/wiki/%C3%89v%C3%A9nements_incompatibles))
-* an event that will certainly happens is called a certain event.
+* an event that will certainly happen is called a certain event.

 <hr class="sl">